lalidiaz/DevOps-Bootcamp/linux/exercises/exercise_08.md

 I will deploy my applications from GitHub using DigitalOcean App Platform.
 I will let DigitalOcean handle scaling my application.

 ### Prerequisites
 Before I begin this guide, I need to have a regular user (not root) with sudo privileges set up on my server.
-I can learn how to set up a regular user account by following the [initial server setup guide for Ubuntu 22.04](https://guias.donweb.com/configuracion-inicial-de-un-servidor-con-ubuntu-22-04/.
+I can learn how to set up a regular user account by following the initial server setup guide for Ubuntu 22.04.

 It is also optional for me to register a domain name before completing the final steps of this tutorial.
 To learn more about how to set up a domain name with DigitalOcean, I will check our Introduction to DigitalOcean DNS.